majian55555/Curl_Maui/README.md

 - **Save Responses**: Save downloaded content (images, videos, or text) to your Downloads folder
 - **Config Persistence**: Automatically saves and restores your URL and header configurations
 - **Request Cancellation**: Cancel in-progress requests if needed
-- **Cross-Platform**: Supports Windows, Android, iOS, and Mac Catalyst
+- **Cross-Platform**: Supports Windows, and Mac Catalyst right now.
+But should be easy to add Android, and iOS

 ## Requirements

-- .NET 9.0 SDK or later
+- .NET 10.0 SDK or later
-- Visual Studio 2022 (17.8 or later) with .NET MAUI workload, or
+- Visual Studio 2022 (17.14 or later) with .NET MAUI workload, or
 - Visual Studio Code with C# extension and .NET MAUI extension
 - Platform-specific requirements:
   - **Windows**: Windows 10 version 17763.0 or later